Tuesday, 16 February 2021

 Note that in the Ravi Zacharias scandal, secular investigators had to be called in to root out the truth.
 They - like the FBI, the crime squad, etc. - are often people who (through real-world experience) really believe in original sin and not accepting the first, smooth, answer that mentions grace and innocent mistakes, etc., - an answer that too many Christians who've been entrusted with enforcing real accountability accept in the false belief that doing so is the gracious thing to do.
 Isn't that tragic?

 And whilst we're in this area, the material now coming out about John MacArthur looks very bad.
-I expect many Christians might respond to this sort of material by saying "but Christians should't wash their dirty linen in public."
+I expect many Christians might respond to this sort of material by saying "but Christians shouldn't wash their dirty linen in public."
 That's a dangerous half-truth.
 There is gossip and innuendo, that should be avoided, as a sin.
 But the apostle Paul was not indulging in that when he warned people about Alexander and Hymenaeus; he was testifying to truths verified by proper witnesses - he appealed to publicly verifiable facts.
 These are not gossip, and neither are the facts being documented in MacArthur's case.
 It's also true that we are not called upon to be busy-bodies, obsessing over things far from our field - we surely all have our own work which the Lord has commanded us to be busy with.
 But when one brother takes a position as a public leader and representative of Christians beyond the confines of his own church, and his own church fails to hold him accountable or to demonstrate that it has done so, it is perfectly reasonable and right for those who have before been targeted by that public ministry to raise public questions.
 You can't have your cake and eat it.
 Start a public ministry that goes around the world, and be accountable for it - or don't.
 This particular story looks like it's got further to run.

 Lastly: may the Lord have mercy upon us, and help us to finish the race world.
 Whether it's sex, money or power, far better believers than you or I have succumbed in the most horrible ways.
 What can keep us?
 Only the daily grace and power of Jesus the crucified.
 Lord, hear our prayers.

-Monday 15 February 2021
+Monday, 15 February 2021

 Still CS Lewis